Ryan Smith, CFP®, RICP®, CTS™, MSFP

 About the time I turned 30, my body started to hurt.
 First it was my feet, with a long-lasting and troublesome case of plantar fasciitis.
-A few years later, just after my wife and I had our second child, my back started acting up with what was later diagnosed as a pinched nerve.
+A few years later, just after my wife and I had our second child, I was diagnosed with a pinched nerve in my back.
 For someone who had never dealt with any sort of physical limitations, it was an incredibly frustrating time.

 Just like your physical health, your financial health cannot be ignored.
 The question is less about whether or not you need a financial advisor and more about what type of financial advisor you want to place your trust in.
 I would love to hear from you if what I’m passionate about providing my clients resonates with you.

 Born and raised on the North Shore of Massachusetts, I moved to Raleigh in 2011 to marry my wife, Emily.
-We have two kids, Jack and Gwen, and are members of Church of the Apostles in North Raleigh.
+We have two kids, Jack and Gwen, a Golden Retriever, Olly, and are members of Church of the Apostles in North Hills.